 Speciality Dive Courses

 Stay down longer and get back in the water sooner.
-Learn how to dive using Enriched Air Nitrox, the most popular specialty course.
+Learn how to dive using Enriched Air Nitrox, most popular specialty course.

 PEAK PERFORMANCE BUOYANCY DIVER

 Neutral buoyancy is the key to conserving your air consumption and leaving minimal impact on the aquatic environment.
 Learn how to achieve neutral buoyancy with ease.

 Learn about night dive planning, equipment and navigation.
 Plus, see a whole new cast of critters that comes out at night.